Pursuing Career Experiences during COVID-19

 This is an unprecedented time, and how you spend your academic year will be unique for you and based on your personal circumstances.
 You will have your own story to tell.
 Consider when you are connecting with future employers or graduate programs the kind of narrative you want to tell about your experiences during the 2020-2021 academic year.

-Employers will understand if you were not able to complete an internship, but they will look for ways that you adapted to this new environment and made a positive impact personally, within an organization or in support of your community.
+For those with the capacity to pursue professional growth, work or skill development, employers will understand if you were not able to complete an internship, but they will look for ways that you adapted to this new environment and found ways to fill the gap and make a positive impact personally, within an organization or in support of your community.

 Polish your online presence: Now is the time to focus on your online presence to ensure you present yourself effectively to employers and professionals.

 Digital brand: This is who you are perceived to be online.
 Ensure that you have fully completed profiles on both Handshake and LinkedIn.
 Make sure to express your skills and interests for potential employers to see.